Thursday, November 13, 2008

 preventing the tumour from spreading or growing.

-eliminate uncomfortable symptoms is also an important aspect of liver cancer treatment.
+Helping to eliminate uncomfortable symptoms is also an important aspect of liver cancer treatment.

 How to Protect yourself from Liver Cancer?